Last Updated on October 8, 2021 by Admin

 Various colleges and universities offer accredited bachelor’s degree programs in construction science, building science, or construction engineering.

-These programs include courses in project control and management, design, construction methods and materials, cost estimation, building codes and standards, and contract administration.
+These programs include project control and management courses, design, construction methods and materials, cost estimation, building codes and standards, and construction contract administration.
 Courses in mathematics and statistics are also relevant.

 How long does it take to become a construction manager?